denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 I continued optimizing this approach and after tweaking the `Docker Compose` file a little more, I currently have the following result:

 ````
+# OpenRemote v3
+#
+# Profile that runs the stack by default on https://localhost using a self-signed SSL certificate,
+# but optionally on https://$OR_HOSTNAME with an auto generated SSL certificate from Letsencrypt.
+#
+# It is configured to use the AWS logging driver.
+#
 volumes:
   proxy-data:
    driver_opts: